leeleelee3264/leeleelee3264/README.md

 ## LeeLee
 Hi, I'm LeeLee. <br>
-I'm a DevOps Engineer thinking about what I can contribute to family, company and communities.
+I'm a DevOps Engineer thinking about what I can contribute to companies and communities.
 Here is something about me. <br>

 <br>